My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Willie and Betsy’s eldest daughter, Mary Ritchie, known as Robin, had taught at The Rock Central School near Wagga Wagga after completing her studies in Sydney.
 After that she joined her family that had moved to Rhodesia after Willie had been retrenched.

 After one season at Rusape, Terry and Robin married in Umtali in September 1946.
 He took over Chikanga Farm next to the Beri River at Gadzema as a Returned Serviceman.
 He opened the virgin farm and grew maize and tobacco.
 Mangoes were sold as a cash crop in Hartley.
-Terry and Robin had four sons – Hugh, Mick, Paddy and Donald.
+Terry and Robin have four sons – Hugh, Mick, Paddy and Donald.

 After Willie retired, he and Betsy stayed in a cottage on Chikanga Farm.
-Willie passed away in 1957, aged 81; and Betsy passed away one day and one year later.
+Willie passed away in 1957, aged 81; and Betsy passed away one year and one day later.

 Terry Fynn is a descendant of William McDowall Fynn.
 William is the younger brother to Henry Francis Fynn and their father was Irishman Henry Francis Fynn who came from Doncaster.
 The family tree is presented below: